JHJORE/NeRF_in_Ue5/README.md

 ## 📑 Abstract
 This research delves into the potential of Neural Radiance Fields (NeRFs) for creating interactive 3D representations of real-world environments using Unreal Engine 5 and its integration within Equinor.
 The project, conducted as part of a summer internship at Equinor, demonstrates how NeRFs can be effectively utilized to create digital twins of complex environments.
 Utilizing Volinga, a plugin designed to render NeRFs in Unreal Engine 5. the team created a digital twin of Equinors business center, each room representing an individual level containing a unique NeRF model.
-Volinga demonstrated significant potential in enabling NeRF integration within real-time rendering engines and further applications within the Industrial Metaverse.
+The project demonstrated significant potential in enabling NeRF integration within real-time rendering engines and further applications within the Industrial Metaverse.
 The research highlights the feasibility of using NeRFs and Unreal Engine 5 for industrial applications and interactive 3D experiences

 <div id="introduction"></div>